PedroLopes/HoloLens-ElectricalMuscleStimulation/README.md

 6. Setup the communication between both HoloLens <> EMS_Server.
 To do this you have to configure the EMS_server to receive requests from the HoloLens. <give the IP address of the EMS_server to the HoloLens app?>.
 7. Deploy and Start both apps (once more double checked the IP addresses and Ports match).
 8. Configure your EMS machine, calibrate it to work comfortably and Pain-free (see here for more details).

-9. ###Testing The EMS
+## 2. Testing
-9. Now, launch the HoloLens app, put your hand out in the pointing gesture (to make sure it is tracked, or attach a Hand_marker to it -- review your code to make sure you supplied the right marker to Vuforia).
+1. Now, launch the HoloLens app, put your hand out in the pointing gesture (to make sure it is tracked, or attach a Hand_marker to it -- review your code to make sure you supplied the right marker to Vuforia).
-  11. Reach your hand out and touch a virtual object (e.g., we suggest you try the couch scene first).
+2. Reach your hand out and touch a virtual object (e.g., we suggest you try the couch scene first).
 You should feel EMS (verify that the EMS_Server received the message).
-  12. Hooray! (or read the FAQ below)
+3. Hooray! (or read the FAQ below)

 ### Support